A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Challenges and open problems

 Moreover, the capability of learning with zero/few examples is particularly valuable for tasks where domain-specific data is scarce or constantly changing, as is the case with credibility assessment.
 An enormous amount of human effort is required to curate high-quality annotated datasets for the different subtasks involved in assessing credibility.
-Specially since tasks such as labeling misinformation or identifying biased content often demand the expertise of domain specialists such as fact-checkers, journalists and social scientists.
+Specially since labelling most of credibility signals (such as biased content) often demand the expertise of domain specialists such as fact-checkers, journalists and social scientists.
 Adding to this challenge, credibility indicators can be highly context-dependent, varying across cultural and temporal dimensions.
-In this context, LLMs offer a more scalable approach by drawing on vast amounts of unsupervised pretraining data, and by adjusting to specific end-tasks through careful prompting strategies, which require far less human effort than manual data labeling.
+In this context, LLMs offer a more scalable approach by drawing on vast amounts of unsupervised pretraining data, and by adjusting to specific end-tasks through careful prompting strategies, which require far less human effort than manual data labelling.
 As an example, in \citet{leiteDetectingMisinformationLLMPredicted2023}, a generative LLM was employed to predict $19$ different credibility signals present in textual content without using any training data (i.e., in a zero-shot setting).